 A full-time field experience in which the student teacher assumes the various teaching responsibilities in a classroom at the level and in the discipline of the intended license.
 Progressive involvement in the instructional program increases until the student teacher functions as a regular staff member with responsibility for instructional planning, implementing, assessing, and communicating with the learner and the parent.
-The course is graded on a satisfactory-unsatisfactory basis.
+The course is graded on a satisfactory-unsatisfactory basis and may only be attempted twice.